-Abu Dhabi-based Ittihad International Investment LLC receives provisional ‘AAA’ ESG Rating from MSCI, Leading the MENA Industrial Sector
+Abu Dhabi-Based Ittihad International Investment LLC Receives Provisional ‘AAA’ ESG Rating From MSCI, Leading The MENA Industrial Sector

-•Provisional AAA rating will support the acceleration of Ittihad’s sustainable growth trajectory.

-Abu Dhabi, UAE, 07 October 2024: Ittihad International investment LLC (“Ittihad”; the “Company”), a leading diversified investment conglomerate with a portfolio across four verticals, has received a provisional ‘AAA’ ESG rating from MSCI.
+ABU DHABI, United Arab Emirates, Oct.
+14, 2024 (GLOBE NEWSWIRE) -- Ittihad International investment LLC (“Ittihad”; the“Company”), a leading diversified investment conglomerate with a portfolio across four verticals, has received a provisional 'AAA' ESG rating from MSCI.
 This highest rating positions the Company among the most sustainable industrial conglomerates, both regionally and globally.

 With 'AAA' rating, Ittihad ranks among the top five of the 36 industrial conglomerates included in the MSCI All Country World Index (ACWI), making it one of the highest ranked UAE-based industrial groups in 2024.
 In line with international sustainability standards, Ittihad adopted a focused approach to identify and manage key ESG-related risks and opportunities at all levels of the business.